Vypper345/pibang-install/README.md

 Usage instructions:

-1) Install Rasbian on a card that is AT LEAST 4GB, less will not work.
+1) Install Raspbian on a card that is AT LEAST 4GB, less will not work.

-    sudo dd bs=1M if=Rabian.img of=/dev/sdcard
+    sudo dd bs=1M if=Raspbian.img of=/dev/sdcard
+    s
 2) Eject card and re-insert.
 Then resize with Gparted, and expand the ext4 partition to the remainder of the drive